All in One View

 - Embodied and operational emissions are both key contributors.
 Optimally, a given amount of compute should be provided by the minimum associated embodied emissions.
 It’s therefore key to maximise utilisation of hardware rather than investing in more.
 This strongly promotes using computational computational services based on shared infrastructure (such as cloud or high performance computing facilities) where utilisation can be kept high and operational emissions are greatly reduced compared to individual desktops or laptops.

 - Computational Architectures have become increasingly diverse in recent years both for CPUs and for accelerators (e.g. GPUs).
-Computational problems can have very different power usages depending on the architecture used so choosing the right one can be very impactful.
+Computational problems can have very different electricity consumption depending on the architecture used so choosing the right one can be very impactful.

 - Doing less computation is also worth considering.
 This can take the form of planning computational workloads carefully to minimise resource usage or limiting work carried out for speculative or exploratory purposes.